espocrm/documentation/docs/development/how-to-start.md

 Note: By default grunt installs composer dependencies.
 You can skip it by running `grunt offline`.

-Upgrade packages can be built with `grunt upgrade`.
-Note: You need to fetch tags to your git repository.
+**Upgrade packages** can be built with `node diff {version_from}`.
+Note: You need to fetch tags to your git repository and checkout to a needed version tag.

 ## Option B. Using installed instance